bhnord/activities/events.md

 The Boston Parks Fitness Series offers free fitness programming in Boston parks.

+### Coffee+Crafts

+Join us every Sunday from 1pm-4pm for Coffee+Crafts!

 ### RuPaul’s Drag Race

 Do you need a dose of fabulosity in your life?

-### Coffee+Crafts

-Join us every Sunday from 1pm-4pm for Coffee+Crafts!

 ### Som Winter Farmers Market

 15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.

+### Screen Printing Class

+Join us at DARK MODE’S Bow Market storefront for DIY Screenprinting night.

 ### Live Music @ Remnant Satellite

 Catch some tunes, vibes, and drinks with us!

-### Screen Printing Class

-Join us at DARK MODE’S Bow Market storefront for DIY Screenprinting night.

-### Rozzie Winter Farmers Mkt

-Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

-### 30+ Trivia Nights in Boston

-A little friendly competition can be good for you.

-### Friday Night Trivia

-Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!

 ### Karaoke @ Sidebar